tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 An excellent version of the essay Junkspace appears here rendered in a beautiful digtial version by Caavia here: https://www.cavvia.net/junkspace/ and is a perfect digital companion to this essay.

-Junkfeeds. (posted on junkfeeds.com ?)

 Thesis: industrialized and algorithmic feeds have sucked the "feed" dry.
 But there is value in subscribing to flows if we can learn to put the junkfeeds in their place and build smaller personal flows.
 We'll do that via

-The algorithmic feed is designed (for whom? by whom?) to deliver us "better" content.

-Practical tips:

-Remove algorithmic timelines
-Nurture small feeds

 Everywhere is junkspace now.
 Everytime is junkfeeds.
 Junktime.

 Junkfeeds - click a link and it spawns a fractal of new variations for you.
 For YOU.

-"Junkspace is post-existential; it makes you uncertain where you are, obscures where you go, undoes where you were."

 "Junkspace is often described as a space of flows, but that is a misnomer; flows depend on disciplined movement, bodies that cohere.
 Junkspace is a web without spider; although it is an architecture of the masses, each trajectory is strictly unique."